yizhang7210/hotpot/README.md

 1. With metrics enabled, `curl localhost:8080/<base-ur>/metrics/values/{serviceId}` will give you all the current metrics for the service `serviceId`.

+For the complete set of endpoints, see the [public documentation](https://documenter.getpostman.com/view/5760290/SztD78JE?version=latest).

+Alternatively, import and run the [Postman Collection](./hotpot-core/hotpot.postman_collection.json) locally.

 ## Libraries
 Popular libraries that make running a Hotpot app even easier include:
 - [hotpot-staticdata](./hotpot-staticdata): Support file (`yaml`) based service, metric, and objective definitions